awsdocs/amazon-eks-user-guide/doc_source/cni-metrics-helper.md

    1. Create the IAM role, granting the Kubernetes service account the `AssumeRoleWithWebIdentity` action\.

-      1. Copy the following contents to your device\.
+      1. Copy the following contents to a file named `trust-policy.json`\.
 Replace `111122223333` with your account ID\.
 Replace *EXAMPLED539D4633E53DE1B71EXAMPLE* and `region-code` with the values returned in the previous step\.

-         Run the modified command to create an IAM trust policy JSON file\.

          ```
-         cat >trust-policy.json <<EOF
          {
            "Version": "2012-10-17",
            "Statement": [